 We are proud to partner with Australian owned and manufactured brands aligned with our own sustainability ethos.
 Spicers Retreats now provide Leif products and the Scenic Rim Trail provides Perfect Potion products.

-We also provide fresh filtered water in reusable glass bottles instead of single-use plastic bottles.
+At most of our Retreats we provide fresh filtered water in reusable glass bottles instead of single-use plastic bottles.

 No Plastic Straws